 A Unique Entity Identifier (UEI) is a 12-character alphanumeric identifier assigned to an entity by the System for Award Management, SAM.gov.
 As of April 4, 2022, Data Universal Numbering System (DUNS) numbers are no longer valid and all organizations applying for the federal NSGP grant MUST have a UEI number.
 Obtaining a UEI does not cost anything; it is free of charge.

-For the FFY2023 NSGP, nonprofit organizations are not required to have a UEI issued at the time of application but MUST have a valid UEI to be eligible to receive funding.
+For the FFY2024 NSGP, nonprofit organizations are required to have a valid UEI at the time of the award to be eligible to receive funding.

 Note: If you receive an award but are ineligible to receive the funds you are no longer considered a first-time awardee and may not receive bonus points for future grant cycles.